TossingBot: Learning to Throw Arbitrary Objects with Residual Physics: Evaluation

 We also investigate the quality of learned grasps by visualizing 2D histograms of successful grasps, mapped directly on the hammer object in Fig. \ref{fig:grasp-supervision}.
 To create this visualization from simulation, we record each grasping position by saving the 3D location (with respect to the hammer) of the middle point between gripper fingertips after each successful grasp.
 We then project the grasping positions recorded over 15,000 training steps onto a 2D histogram, where darker regions indicate more grasps.
 The silhouette of the hammer is outlined in black, with a green dot indicating its CoM.
 We illustrate the grasp histograms of three policies: Residual-physics with grasping supervised by heuristic that checks grasp width after grasping primitive (left), Residual-physics with grasping supervised by accuracy of throws (middle), and Physics-only with grasping supervised by accuracy of throws (right).

-The differences between left and middle histograms indicate that leveraging accurate throws as a supervisory signal encourages the grasping policy to learn a more restricted but stable set of grasps: slightly further from the CoM to avoid unintentional collisions between the fingers and rest of the object at the moment of release, but also further from the ends of the handle to avoid less predictable throws.
-The differences between middle and right histograms show that when using only ballistics for the throwing module (\ie without learning throwing), the grasping policy seems to further optimize for grasps that closer to the CoM.
+The differences between left and middle histograms indicate that leveraging accurate throws as a supervisory signal encourages the grasping policy to learn a more restricted but stable and homogeneous set of grasps: slightly further from the CoM to avoid unintentional collisions between the fingers and rest of the object at the moment of release, but also further from the ends of the handle to avoid less predictable throws.
+The differences between middle and right histograms show that when using only ballistics for the throwing module (\ie without learning throwing), the grasping policy seems to further optimize for grasps that are closer to the CoM.
 This leads to a more restricted set of grasps in contrast to Residual-physics, where the throwing can learn to compensate respectively.

-More examples and analysis in Sec. \ref{sec:grasp-histograms} of the appendix.
+We also provide similar 2D grasp histogram visualizations in Fig. \ref{fig:additional-grasp-histograms} for all simulation objects.
+Across all policies, the histograms visualizing grasps which lead to successful throws (columns 2, 5, 8) share large overlaps with the grasps that lead to failed throws (red columns 3, 6, 9).
+This suggests grasping and throwing might have been learned simultaneously, rather than one after the other -- likely because the way the robot throws is conditioned on how it grasps in a non-trivial manner.